camunda/camunda-docs-manual/content/reference/bpmn20/events/timer-events.md

 {{< img src="../img/change-timer-due-date.png" title="Change due date for this Job" >}}

-After the execution of this job the next jobs will be created with adjusted time cycle.
+After this job is executed, the next jobs will be created with adjusted time cycle.

 ## Handling of Timezones